spencertipping/tau/doc/pi-int.md

 The return value is the evaluated value of the expression, after side effects against `πi`.

+**TODO:** rework this; we should use a single η heap buffer with a stack of offset registers and shallow GC.
+Duplicating values for C++ heap encoding is slow and insane.

 ## `πv` runtime values
 `πv` can encode each of the alternatives in [η](eta.md), plus some that can't be serialized: